stefanmladjenovic/3DEM-NPD/README.md

 # Overview
-This folder contains the files used to process the electron microscopy dataset for the publication Three-Dimensional Electron Microscopy for Nanoparticle Tumour Analysis by Mladjenovic et al.
+This folder contains the files used to process the electron microscopy dataset for the publication Three-Dimensional Electron Microscopy for Nanoparticle Tumour Analysis by Mladjenovic et al. (2024)
+The paper is published in Proceedings of the National Academy of Sciences (PNAS) in 2024 with the title '3D electron microscopy for analyzing nanoparticles in the tumor endothelium'.
+The link the paper is here: https://doi.org/10.1073/pnas.2406331121

 Below is a description of how the electron microscopy (EM) image stacks are processed.